EnzymeFunctionInitiative/EST/docs/source/lib/EFI/Database.pm.rst

 ``$configFile``
    Path to a configuration file that contains parameters such as username and password.
-See `"configuration file format" <#configuration-file-format>`__ for information about the format.
+See `EFI Configuartion File Format <file://../../../reference/efi_config_file.html>`__ for information about the format.

 ``$dbName``
    Name of the database to use.
 If the database type is SQLite then this